This post may contain affiliate links for which I earn a commission. Read my disclosure page here.

 Yes, you can freeze the sausage casserole – either before or after cooking it.
 If you freeze it before you cook it, omit adding the eggs to the casserole, and freeze it for up to 3 months.
 When you are ready to cook it, place it in the fridge about 24 hours before you plan to cook it.
 After it has thawed in the fridge, add the eggs to the casserole dish, and bake in a preheated oven at 375 F for about 25 minutes according to the recipe’s instructions.

 If you decide to freeze the casserole after you cook it, let it cool completely, cover it with plastic wrap and foil, and freeze it.
+You can also cut it in individual servings and freeze them separately.
+You can choose how many servings you want to thaw at a time.
 Freeze up to 3 months.
 Then thaw it completely in the fridge, cover it with foil and reheat it in the oven at 350 F for about 20 minutes or until warmed through in the center.

 Other Sweet Potato Breakfast Recipes